 Africa's Animal Kingdom

-As day turns to night, however, the Big Cats wake up and begin the hunt, giving an opportunity to see them in majestic action.
-On the night drive you may also encounter hyena, porcupine, aardvark, civet, genet, or perhaps a Verreaux’s Giant Eagle Owl.
+As day turns to night, the big cats emerge from their slumber and begin the hunt.
+With the arrival of dusk, the prospect of catching them in action will take your breath away.
+On a night drive, you may also encounter hyena, porcupine, aardvark, civet, genet, or perhaps a Verreaux’s Giant Eagle Owl.

 Will I be able to see animals at all times of the day?

-Animals are more active in cooler weather, hence the preferred drive times of first thing in the morning, or when the sun goes down at dusk.
-During the day, the animals spend long, lazy hours fast asleep, which makes them harder to spot.
+Animals are more active in cooler weather.
+As a result, we prefer to conduct our game drives first thing in the morning, or at dusk.
+During the day, the animals spend long, lazy hours fast asleep in the heavy midday heat, making them harder to spot.

 How many people can one vehicle carry?

-Our vehicles can comfortably carry between 4 and 10 people, however we will limit the number of people to four if you aren’t travelling in a group.
-We make sure that everyone in the vehicle has an excellent view of the Lower Zambezi National Park plains, and are guided by our very best spotters.
+Our vehicles can comfortably accommodate between four and ten people.
+However, we limit the number of people per car to four if you aren’t travelling in a group.
+Our guests are guided by the best drivers and spotters who ensure everyone in the vehicle has an excellent view of the surrounding landscape.

 Is it easy to spot the wildlife?